Home News What are Cat S, Cat N, and Cat B Cars? The Complete 2026 UK Guide to Insurance Write-Off Categories

 How categories affect value, insurance and resale

 Cat-marked cars are usually worth less than equivalent cars with no write-off history.
 They can still be perfectly usable, but buyers will expect a discount because the insurance history stays with the car.
-Insurance can also be more expensive, and some insurers may refuse cover, so it’s important to tell your insurer about the write-off status.
+Insurance can also be more expensive, and some insurers may refuse cover — so it's important to tell your insurer about the write-off status when arranging cover.

 For resale, documentation matters.
-A repaired Cat S or Cat N car is easier to sell when you can show photos, invoices and clear evidence that the repair was done properly.
+A repaired Cat S or Cat N car is significantly easier to sell when you can show photos, repair invoices and clear evidence that the work was done properly.
+Understanding how insurers calculate a write-off can also help you assess whether the settlement you were offered was fair.

 Common questions